Are you pulling your hair out right now?

 Note: Google say that terms with dashes, periods, or special characters are not treated as single-word keywords.

-With a bit more effort in the keyword research phrase you can figure out those longer-tail (multiple keyword) search terms and steer clear of those single word keywords.
+With a bit more effort in the keyword research phrase, you can figure out those longer-tail (multiple keywords) search terms and steer clear of those single-word keywords.

 Avoid Overly Generic Keywords

-You can’t add overly generic keywords in your account.
-So what exactly do Google mean by this?
+You can’t add overly generic keywords to your account.
+So what exactly does Google mean by this?
 The official line is that these include things like “best videos”, “cool apps”, “e-books”, “today’s news”, “easy yoga”, “download games”, “things to do”, “job alert”, or names of other organisations, places, historical events, or people on their own

 Allowed examples include “museums in [your city name]”, “emergency preparedness apps” or “YouTube video to learn English”, but not a city name, ‘Android apps’, or ‘YouTube’ on their own

-Google have advised that if you’re using overly generic keywords that you may see these terms disapproved for ‘Unclear Relevance’ in your account.
+Google has advised that if you’re using overly generic keywords you may see these terms disapproved for ‘Unclear Relevance’ in your account.

 You can put a stop to overly generic keyword headaches by checking your Search Terms Report and then adding negative keywords where needed.